Today's Articles

 The Supreme Court reiterated its ruling in Takuji Yamashita v.
 Hinkle on the same day.
 Within three months, Justice Sutherland authored a similarly unfavorable ruling in a Supreme Court case concerning the petition for naturalization of a Sikh immigrant from the Punjab region in India (then British India) who identified himself as “a high caste Hindu of full Indian blood” in his petition, United States v.
 Bhagat Singh Thind.
 The upshot of this ruling was that the Japanese, “high-caste Hindus, of full Indian blood,” were not “free white persons” and were racially ineligible for naturalized citizenship.

-To support this conclusion, Justice Sutherland reiterated Ozawa’s holding that “white person” in the naturalization act was “synonymous with the word ‘Caucasian’ only as that word is popularly understood.”
+To support this conclusion, Justice Sutherland reiterated Ozawa’s holding that the “white person” in the naturalization act was “synonymous with the word ‘Caucasian’ only as that word is popularly understood.”
 Both decisions deleteriously affected Asian Americans as a class, strengthening and reaffirming the racial policies of U.S. immigration and naturalization laws.
 With successful judicial backing, policymakers passed more anti-Asian laws nationwide under heavy lobbying by the burgeoning Asiatic Exclusion League.
 This trend continued until the civil rights movements of the 1960s.

 New Poem Each Day